 Newer e-discovery tools are actually learning to refine searches based on human corrections to the initial search results, Pennington said.
 After a text search, the tools will use these corrections to improve the search function for more accurate results in the future, he explained.

 If lawyers can’t accept emerging technologies on their own, outside forces will make them, according to the panelists.

-Judges and clients will impose technological requirements on lawyers, Joshua Lenon, lawyer in residence and data protection officer at CLIO in New York, said.
+Judges and clients will impose technological requirements on lawyers, Joshua Lenon, lawyer in residence and data protection officer at Clio in Vancouver said.
 Lenon recalled a recent court opinion about a fee dispute involving a $900 research fee on a bill where the judge said the attorney could have used AI and gotten results much faster, resulting in lower spend.

 Another technology increasingly incorporated into the legal profession is blockchain, Lenon said.
 Blockchain is digital information that can be distributed—but not copied—through cryptography to create permanent records over time.

 Blockchain is being used or will soon be used for smart contracts, CLE tracking apps, and law firm trust fund trackers, Lenon said.
 Lawyers should get acquainted with it because blockchain evidence is admissible in three states, he said.